 Mechanical watches rely on the period of the balance wheel to allow the escapement to advance the mechanism at a regular pace.
-When a watch is designed, and then built, a hairspring is used that will have a period appropriate to the watch.
+When a watch is designed, and then built, a hairspring is used that will have a period appropriate to the watch, given the mass of the balance wheel.

-The most common rate of a mechanical watch is 18,000 beats per hour, although there are other rates.
-The watch's rate is the ideal period of the balance wheel, which is essentially a pendulum whose period is dicated by the length of the hairspring.
+The most common rate of a vintage mechanical watch is 18,000 beats per hour, although there are other rates.
+The watch's rate is the ideal period of the balance wheel, which is essentially a pendulum whose period is dictated by the length of the hairspring, and the mass of the balance.
 In most vintage watches, the length of the spring can be controlled by a regulator.
-The regulator turns around the center of the balance and moves two regulator pins along the begining stretch of the hair spring.
+The regulator turns around the center of the balance and moves two regulator pins along the beginning stretch of the hair spring.
 The spring passes between the two pins.
 Moving these pins makes the hairspring effectively longer or shorter and thus changes its period.

 In most watches, the full range of the regulator will not result in a change of more than two or three minutes a day, give or take.

 Mechanical watches do not have perfect rates though.
-If everything else is functioning well, the intent of the regulator is to evenly distribute rate errors, created by things like the watches physical orientation throughout the day, or temperature changes, so that on average the watch reads well over time.
+If everything else is functioning well, the intent of the regulator is to evenly distribute rate errors, created by things like the watches physical orientation throughout the day, or temperature changes, so that on average the watch reads well over a period of time, such as a whole day.
 But it is a relatively fine adjustment.

 What if a watch runs very, very fast?
 Like gaining a minute or more in an hour?